jhsu802701/rails_from_scratch_rails5/README.md

 *  Edit the Gemfile to specify a new version of the gem.
 *  Enter "bundle update; sh build_fast.sh".
 *  If all goes well, all tests pass.

+## Things Worth Remembering
+* Do NOT mix files and comments on the same line in .gitignore.
+The filename/path MUST have its own dedicated line.